engineerslifeforme/discrete-financial-planner/docs/example_stories.md

 2. A debit of the interest amount from the source
 3. A deposit of the principal amount at the destination (the debt)

+Adding #1 and #2 will produce the normal mortgage payment one would make (minus any mortgage insurance and taxes in escrow).
 The amount of the principal and interest portions are dynamically calculated based on the remaining balance of the debt and the loan terms.